Abinaya136/Abinaya136/README.md

 ## 👩‍💻 About Me

 I'm Abinaya R, a final-year Computer Science Engineering student at Nandha Engineering College, driven by a strong interest in software development, artificial intelligence, and emerging technologies.
-I enjoy transforming innovative ideas into practical solutions and have worked on projects spanning AI, Machine Learning, Computer Vision, and IoT focusing on solving real-world challenges while creating meaningful impact.
+I enjoy transforming innovative ideas into practical solutions and have worked on projects spanning AI, Machine Learning, Computer Vision and IoT focusing on solving real-world challenges while creating meaningful impact.
 Currently, I am expanding my expertise in Cloud Computing and Data Analytics, while continuously striving for growth and excellence.
 Eager to learn, collaborate and contribute to innovative projects, I actively seek opportunities that enhance my technical skills and broaden my experience.
-With a passion for technology and problem-solving, I aim to build solutions that create value, inspire change, and make a positive impact on society.
+With a passion for technology and problem-solving, I aim to build solutions that create value, inspire change and make a positive impact on society.
 <br/>

 ## 🛠️ Tech Stack